 Ongoing Long-term Pro Tem Positions

-If the pedagogical or programmatic needs of your unit are best served by a professional in the field, a Memorandum of Understanding signed June 2017 makes allowances for this.
-The provost or their designee may designate an “Ongoing Long-term Pro Tem” position.
+If the pedagogical or programmatic needs of your unit are best served by a professional in the field, an Ongoing Pro Tem position as described in Article 15 of the Collective Bargaining Agreement makes allowances for this.
+The Office of the Provost may designate an “Ongoing Long-term Pro Tem” position.
 Reasons for ongoing pro tem positions include, when a department or unit:

 - Believes the student experience is enhanced by having new instructors cycle into the program to meet specific course needs,